 UNSW Student Guidelines

-Your Academic Standing is assigned at the end of each semester and is determined by two factors:
+Your Academic Standing is assigned at the end of each term and is determined by two factors:

-• Your Academic Standing at the end of the previous standard 12-week semester, and
+• Your Academic Standing at the end of the previous standard 12-week term, and

-• Your academic achievement in the current standard 12-week semester.
+• Your academic achievement in the current standard 12-week term.

 Your Academic Standing results are published to your myUNSW account.
 Visit myUNSW to learn more about Academic Standing.